-All our tours include the Expedition train.
-This train leaves Aguas Calientes at 4:22 p.m.
+All our tours include the PeruRail Expedition train.
+This train leaves Aguas Calientes at 4:22 pm.
 The Vistadome train is a higher category service that offers more comfortable seats, a panoramic design that will allow you to see through the roof, as well as an entertainment show on board.
-Generally, the Vistadome train leaves Aguas Calientes at 4:43 p.m. and goes to the Poroy station that is closest to Cusco.
-From there, we’ll take you to your hotel in Cusco.
+The Vistadome train leaves Aguas Calientes at 4:43 pm and goes to Ollantaytambo train station.
+From there, we’ll take you on our transport to your hotel in Cusco.

-- You can access this service for US$ 75.00 extra dollars.
+You can access this service for an additional payment of US$ 75.00 per person.